pughlab/bamgineer/docs/input_preparation.md

 ## Input data preparation

-In this document, we will walk users through an example run of Bamgineer on the data downlowded from Personal Genome Project (https://my.pgp-hms.org/profile_public?hex=huA2692E) website.
+In this document, we will walk users through an example run of Bamgineer on the data downloaded from Personal Genome Project (https://my.pgp-hms.org/profile_public?hex=huA2692E) website.
 For convinience the VCF and Bed files generated from this step are copied to examples/inputs.
 Howvever, due to space limitation the user is required to download the Bam files for chromosomes 21 and 22 from the website (see Steps 1-3 below).

-### 1. Create a foldr called splitbams; cd splitbams
+### 1. Create a folder called splitbams; cd splitbams

 ### 2. Download chr21 and chr22 bam files